 In addition to studies of neurotoxicity, he is also involved in collaborative work using cellular models of hepatotoxicity (HepG2, HepaRG), cardiotoxicity (H9c2 and mesenchymal stem cell models), testicular toxicity (TM3 and TM4 cell lines) and immunotoxicity (THP-1 cells).
 For example, he collaborates with Dr John Dickenson on projects to study the cardiotoxic effects of organophosphates and the role of tissue transglutaminase in neuronal and cardiomyocyte development and cytoprotection (see recent publications).
 He is currently supervising a PhD student who is looking at the effects of OPs on the activity of enzymes in the blood clotting cascade in human plasma and on the synthesis and secretion FXIIIa from THP-1 cells (1 PhD project).

-In collaboration with Dr Chris Lloyd Mills at NTU he has stuidied the effects of pesticides and heavy metals on the aquatic organism Gammarus pulex (2 PhD projects; manuscripts in preparation)
+In collaboration with Dr Chris Lloyd Mills at NTU he has studied the effects of pesticides and heavy metals on the aquatic organism Gammarus pulex (2 PhD projects; manuscripts in preparation)

 Dr Hargreaves is open to PhD students, academic or commercial collaboration in any of the above or related areas.

-Expertise available includes high content imaging (speciality in neurite outgrowth), immunoblotting and ELISA (including cell ELISA), indirect immunofluorecsence, microtitre plate enzyme assays (MTT reduction, Cell Titer Blue, dual fluorescence live-dead assay, cholinesterases, transglutaminases, HDAC, LDH, caspase, etc.), RT-PCR, proten characeteristaion by 2D-PAGE and (in collaboration with colleagues at NTU) mass spectrometry,
+Expertise available includes high content imaging (speciality in neurite outgrowth), immunoblotting and ELISA (including cell ELISA), indirect immunofluorecsence, microtitre plate enzyme assays (MTT reduction, Cell Titer Blue, dual fluorescence live-dead assay, cholinesterases, transglutaminases, HDAC, LDH, caspase, etc.), RT-PCR, protein characterisation by 2D-PAGE and (in collaboration with colleagues at NTU) mass spectrometry,

 Dr Hargreaves has supervised 31 PhD students to completion (12 as Director of Studies and 19 as Co-Supervisor).
 He is currently supervising 8 PhD students (1 as DoS and 8 as Co-S).